Skip to content

 Can losses offset gains?

 Yes.
-Capital losses offset capital gains, reducing the taxable gain amount.
-Short-term losses offset short-term gains first, then long-term.
-In, up to 3,000 of net losses can offset ordinary income per year, with any excess carried forward to future years.
-For filers with a mix of winning and losing investments, netting losses against gains can meaningfully reduce the tax bill.
+Capital losses offset capital gains, reducing the taxable amount, and short-term losses typically offset short-term gains first.
+Many systems also let a capped amount of net losses offset ordinary income each year, with any excess carried forward to future years — the cap and rules vary by country.
+Netting losses against gains can meaningfully reduce the tax bill.

-Does this calculator handle state capital gains tax?
+Does this handle regional or local capital gains tax?

 Not separately.
-State capital gains tax varies widely — some states tax gains as ordinary income (California), while others have no capital gains tax at all (Texas, Florida).
-For an all-in estimate, combine federal and state rates into the rate input.
-A California filer at the top federal long-term rate plus California's top rate would use roughly 33 percent combined.
+Sub-national taxes vary widely — some regions tax gains as ordinary income, others levy no separate capital gains tax at all.
+For an all-in estimate, combine the national and any regional rate into the single rate input.

 Related Calculators